How To Stop Caring What Others Think About You

 Write this down somewhere you’ll see it: “I cannot please everyone, and trying to do so guarantees I’ll please no one, including myself.”

-2: Recognize When Your Brain Is Lying
+2: Your Brain May Be Lying To You

-Your mind tells you that everyone is watching and judging you.
-But actually, they’re not.
+Your mind could be telling you that everyone is watching and judging you.
+That’s called the spotlight effect.

 spotlight effect